micropolimi/MAPPI/README.md

 ----------------------------------
 ## Data Analysis

-For analyzing APPI images and time lapse plant acquisition we recommend using the [Napari Roi Registration plugin]
+For analyzing APPI images and time lapse plant acquisition we recommend using the [Napari Roi Registration plugin], specifically developed to perform registration of regions-of-interests in time-lapse data.
 ![napari](https://github.com/micropolimi/APPI/raw/main/images/napari.png)